stephanbracke/intermagnet-technical-manual/appendices/terminology.rst

         day file.
 When data are missing from an ADJUSTED data file, these data may be input to a GIN in a later message.
-This new message file can be transmitted to a GIN with the 'A' flag set in byte 25 of each hourly block header (Appendix E-3).
+This new message file can be transmitted to a GIN with the 'A' flag set in byte 25 of each hourly block header ( |app_imag_imfv_1| ).
         ADJUSTED data are maintained online until the annual DVD is available.
 They are then archived by the GIN and only available thereafter by special arrangement.